We often get calls from customers asking how to read and make sense of their electricity meters.

 Next Business Energy want to simplify your energy experience, so we’ve broken it down for you.
-Whether you have a dial, cyclo, digital or smart reader, once you know how to read your meter, the process is straightforward.
+Whether you have a dial, cyclo, digital or smart energy reader, once you know how to read your meter, the process is straightforward.

 TYPES OF METERS